smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

 - Twister is now a Flying-type Scald that confuses instead of burns

-- Drain Punch is now Poison-type
+- Drain Punch is now an 80 Base Power Poison-type move

 Minor move changes: